GiovanniBruno22/PythonBeginners/README.md

 # PythonBeginners

 This is a list of helpful basic python scripts, applications and games added by the community and reviewed by the community.
+Don't forget to star this repository!

 ## Purpose

-This repository is meant for new developers to submit first pull requests to and get reviews from peers, do not be afraid to help others by reviewing their code!
+This repository is meant for new developers to submit first pull requests to and get reviews from peers, do not be afraid to help others by reviewing their code.

 ## Contribution